 - a.
-Patient's name

-- b.
-Subscriber's name and ID number

-- c.
-Date of service

-- d.
-Diagnosis (including the ICD diagnosis codes)

-- e.
-Itemized description of the services and charges (including the CPT or HCPCS procedure codes)

-- f.
-Provider's tax ID number
+Patient's name, subscriber's name and ID number - b.
+Date of service - c.
+Diagnosis (including the ICD diagnosis codes) - d.
+Itemized description of the services and charges (including the CPT or HCPCS procedure codes) - e.
+Provider's tax ID number - f.
+Proof of payment.
+This can be a credit card/bank statement or cancelled check